 This assumption arises from taking two steps.
 First, by taking the position that scattering patterns that match the patterns produced by waves, provides incontrovertible evidence that the patterns can only be produced by a wave interference mechanism (however hidden).
 Second, that the same type of "wave process" is responsible for all classes of quantum interaction.

-Whether one says that the particles within the world exist in an indeterminate wave-particle state until observation, or one says that the particles have definite trajectories, but the universe as a whole branches into multiple realities where 'everything happens', one is actually addressing the same problem.
+Whether one says that the particles within the world exist in an indeterminate wave-particle state until observation, or one says that the particles have definite trajectories, but the universe, as a whole, branches into multiple instances of reality where 'everything happens', one is actually addressing the same problem.

-Clearly, if quantum mechanics were to be the result of an underlying interference mechanism then yes, it would be logical to conclude that a multiverse of realities, (or perhaps a spooky 'wavefunction' that arises and collapses) would logically follow, and it would seem reasonable to presume that the problem of interpreting quantum mechanics was the problem of explaining how the mechanism of interference can be there, but hidden so we only see indirect evidence such as diffraction patterns made up of discrete events.
+If quantum mechanics were to be the result of an underlying interference mechanism then yes, it would be logical to conclude that a multiverse of realities, (or perhaps a spooky 'wavefunction' that arises and collapses) would logically follow, and it would seem reasonable to presume that the problem of interpreting quantum mechanics was the problem of explaining how the mechanism of interference can be there, but hidden so we only see indirect evidence such as diffraction patterns made up of discrete events.

 In my view, the core relationships in quantum mechanics, do not map directly to models of reality based on quantization of substrates (e.g. segmenting space, time and energy into chunks), underlying randomness, general wave-particle duality, wave-function collapse, or bizarrely, particles "interfering with their other selves" across multiple instances of reality within a "quantum multiverse".

-This video illustrates what can be accomplished by separating the dynamics of light/photons, from the dynamics of matter particles while still applying the the mathematics of quantum mechanics.
-Instead of assuming that matter temporarily acquires the properties of photons, (and thereby scatter into patterns similar to those made by photons by the mechanism of interference), this video shows how a model based on work by physicists Alfred Landé and William Duane, where discrete photon interactions mediate in particle scattering, can reproduce the experimentally observed results that are conventionally, (and in my view erroneously), attributed to de Broglie waves.
+This video illustrates what can be accomplished by separating the dynamics of light/photons, from the dynamics of matter particles while still applying the mathematics of quantum mechanics.
+Instead of assuming that matter temporarily acquires the properties of photons, (and thereby scatter into patterns similar to those made by photons by the mechanism of interference), this video shows how a model based on work by physicists Alfred Landé and William Duane, where discrete photon interactions mediate in particle scattering, can reproduce the experimentally observed results that are conventionally (and in my view erroneously) attributed to de Broglie waves.

-Original Content by John K N Murphy is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Original Content by John K. N. Murphy is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Where feasible, I will do my best to reference and link to open source material for background, examples, and reference.